mscststs/screenshot-rs/README.md

 If you encounter build issues:

 1. Ensure Rust is installed: `rustc --version`
-2. Ensure napi-rs CLI is installed: `napi --version`
+2. Ensure you have internet connection for npx to download @napi-rs/cli
 3. Try running `npm install` again
 4. Check that you have the necessary system dependencies for your platform